 Let’s see first where you can work and then how much you can get.

-ESL Teacher for an English Center.
+ESL Teacher for an English Center

-ESL Teacher for private ESL students.
+ESL Teacher for private ESL students

 The salary is very similar with the one you get in an English Center (even better) and you can arrange the teaching time according to your free time at the main school (if your private ESL student is available at that time).
-Don’t hesitate to make friends with other ESL teachers and ESL students (why not?) and let everybody know you are an ESL Teacher in Vietnam.
+Don’t hesitate to make friends with other ESL teachers and let everybody know you are looking for some extra teaching jobs.
 They will recommend you to others and soon you will fulfill your free time.

-ESL Teacher for a kindergarten.
+ESL Teacher for a kindergarten

-The difficult part is you have to deal with kids less than 6 years old; they need a different approach, different than you are used with adults.
+The difficult part that is you have to deal with kids under 6 years old; they need a different approach, different than you are used with adults.
 You have to sing with them, tell stories for them and play a lot of games.
 It’s difficult but nice and more than that they are not shy which makes your teaching time easier.
 This kind of job is more suitable for girls.

 ESL Teacher for a public school.

-All of my friends (I mean ESL Teachers) who are native English speakers earn more than $1500 a month without being exhausted.
-How much you can save depends on your life style and many other factors which I will detailed in the next post.
-As you can see ESL Teachers have many possibilities to earn a good salary and to be honest, an ESL job is not a killing job, more than that ESL student are usually very nice and you can have a lot of fun.
+All of my friends (I mean ESL Teachers) who are native speakers of English earn more than $1500 a month without being exhausted.
+How much you can save depends on your lifestyle and many other factors.
+As you can see ESL Teachers have many possibilities to earn a good salary and to be honest, an ESL job is not that difficult.
+More than that, ESL students are usually very nice and you can have a lot of fun teaching them.